 If you are already in the benefits system

 If you have received benefits before, you renew your eligibility by means of hours worked rather than income.
 This means that you become eligible for benefits again once you have worked 1,924 hours within a three-year period.

 If you have been made redundant, your monthly insurance payment will be paid directly into your bank account in your first month of redundancy.
 Should you choose to leave your position, there is a 3-week waiting period before cover applies.

-Before tax reduction the monthly charge for a full paying member of Min A-kasse's Unemployment Insurance Fund is 470 DKK (2019).
+Min A-kasse is one of the cheapest unemplopyment benefit fonds in Denmark.
+Before tax reduction the monthly charge for a full paying member of Min A-kasse’s Unemployment Insurance Fund is 476 DKK (2020).